 Nokwanda was born in KwaMashu, South Africa and has always had a passion for community work.
 Fluent in isiZulu, isiXhosa, Afrikaans, siSwati, and English, Nokwanda works fluidly between cultures and brings deep empathy to her work.
 Nokwanda graduated from the University of South Africa in 2015 with a B.A. in Psychology, and she has a certificate in HIV Counseling.
-Nokwanda is currently completing her master’s degree in Child Development at Michigan State University.
-She presented at the 16th Annual World Association for Infant Mental Health in Rome, Italy.
+Nokwanda recently completed her master’s degree in Child Development at Michigan State University, and will begin her PhD in Counseling Psychology at Purdue University in 2019.
+She also recently presented at the 16th Annual World Association for Infant Mental Health in Rome, Italy.

 Nick Grava, Co-Founder & Program Director

-Nick has lived in South Africa since 2012, when he began working with the local staff of a struggling orphanage in Khayelitsha, a township outside of Cape Town.
-Nick worked full time at the orphanage for over 2 years as Managing Director, where he worked directly with the South African Department of Social Development and a variety of local and international NGOs.
+Nick has lived in South Africa since 2012, when he began working with the local staff of a struggling Home of Safety in Khayelitsha.
+Nick worked full time at the Home of Safety for over 2 years as Managing Director, where he worked directly with the South African Department of Social Development and a variety of local and international NGOs.
 Nick was also working with an entirely local team and spending nearly all of his time in Khayelitsha, both inside and outside of work, as he immersed himself in the culture and history of South Africa.
 Nick graduated from Northwestern University in 2011 with a B.A. in Political Science and a minor in Psychology.